 Women with domestic service visas feared for family they left behind in the Reich as it was next to impossible for them to find refuge with the strict limits on immigration throughout the world.
 After the war broke out on 3 September 1939, 8000 refugee domestics were fired from their positions and temporarily interned as enemy aliens, due to increased suspicion of German-speaking refugees.

-Gertrud Gassenheimer remained in England for the rest of her life: in 1951, in London, she married Klaus Lachmann, b.
+Trudy Gassenheimer remained in England for the rest of her life: in 1951, in London, she married Klaus Lachmann, b.
 12 January 1922 in Breslau.
 Klaus had been a language teacher in pre-war Germany; in England, he became a trainee at Messrs Hobson & Co. in London.
 Initially, he was declared exempt from internment, but in the June 1940 round up of Germans, he was interned for at least three or four months.
+Sometime after their marriage, the Lachmanns changed their surname to Lawrence; Klaus added the name “Martin” to his given names.
+A son, David, was born in 1955.1General Register Office; United Kingdom; Reference: Volume 5d, Page 438

-Both Ilse and Kurt escaped from Germany in early 1939 — Ilse left Germany on 4 March 1939; Kurt followed shortly thereafter.
+Both Ilse and Kurt escaped from Germany in early 1939 â Ilse left Germany on 4 March 1939; Kurt followed shortly thereafter.
 (He is not in the May 1939 German Minority Census.)
 They both initially lived in northern London; Ilse was in domestic service in a private household at 36 St. Mary’s Crescent while Kurt was at 35 Finsbury Road,

 Among the few precious items that Ilse carried with her to England was her postcard album, filled with postcards mailed to her by her father and other relatives from places, large and small, throughout the eastern states.
 The entire album can be seen here, contributed by Ilse’s son.

-Friedel Hertz
+Friedel Hertz,

 Marga Hertz, b.
 1920